RAHIM21-21/mortgage-conversion-analysis/README.md

   - Stage in house-buying process (`immobili_visitati`)
   - Contract type
   - Number of applicants and available income
-- The best model (XGBoost) was used to assign a probability score to each new lead.
+- The best model (RandomForest) was used to assign a probability score to each new lead.
 - Leads were ranked and filtered to select the top 16,000 to match contact constraints.

 ---